owens255/Exhibit-Linker/README.md

 - **Exhibit References**: `Ex.
 1`, `Exhibit A`
 - **Bates Numbers**: `SMITH_001`, `CASE_A_123`
-- **Page-Specific**: Opens to exact page within PDFs (if PDF is viewed via Chrome -- otherwise Adobe will open the file to first page of the relevant PDF).
+- **Page-Specific**: Opens to exact page within PDFs (if PDF is viewed via Chrome -- Adobe will open the file to first page of the relevant PDF).

 ### 🔧 File Processing